 By contrast, Mailchimp has about 30 options for email automations.
 This includes sending automated messages to new subscribers, remarketing to e-commerce customers, and checking in with certain contacts.

-With Mailchimp, you can test up to three versions of the subject line, from name, send time, or campaign content, which is a decent variety of factors.
+With Mailchimp, you can test up to three versions of the subject line, from name, send time, or campaign content, which is a good variety of factors.
 You can also choose what percentage of subscribers should receive each version and tell Mailchimp whether you want it to determine the winning version by open rate, revenue, or click-through rate.

 Ease of Use